What Would You Do (WWYD): 8 Considerations to Choosing a Law School

 If you are unsure what area of law interests you, it is helpful to explore various types of law both inside and outside of class.
 Outside of the traditional classroom setting, Miami Law prepares students for practice through experiential learning via field placements, externships, and practicums and encourages students to stay apprised of niche and developing areas of law through advanced short courses.
 The 55+ student-run organizations provide excellent opportunities for students to interact with peers and network with alumni and other practitioners.

 #5.
-Student Support - Does the school provide the resources necessary for you to succeed?
+Student Support - Does the school of law provide the resources necessary for you to succeed?

 How a law school supports its students is equally as important as its programmatic offerings.
 Miami Law’s 6:1 student-to-faculty ratio ensures professors are accessible, and weekly Dean’s Fellows study groups offer first-year students the opportunity to solidify their understanding of the material covered in the classroom.

 The Academic Achievement Program (AAP) hosts workshops and seminars throughout the year to help students develop the analytical and examination skills critical for law school success.
 The Office of Career and Professional Development’s (OCPD) attorney advisors are dedicated to assisting students and alumni with employment and professional development opportunities.
-For 2023 graduates, 91% were employed or in graduate studies within ten months of graduation, and 87% were employed in a bar passage required or JD advantage position.
+For 2024 graduates, 92% were employed or in graduate studies within ten months of graduation.

 Miami Law is unwavering in its dedication to its students’ health and happiness.
 In addition to University of Miami resources, including the University of Miami Counseling Center, the law school houses two student organizations (the Mental Health Collective and the Insightful Mind Initiative) and the country’s first Mindfulness in Law Program.
 As an institution, Miami Law is deeply committed to supporting academic, professional, and personal well-being.

 #6.
-Job Type - Does the school place graduates in jobs and positions in which you are interested?
+Job Type - Does the law school you are considering place graduates in jobs and positions in which you are interested?

 Miami Law prepares its students to thrive in any number of professional pursuits.
-For 2023 graduates, 34% entered small and mid-sized firms, and 32% entered Big Law (firms with over 100 attorneys).
-In Law.com’s 2024 Go-To Law Schools: Big Law Report, Miami Law ranked 30th for the percentage of graduates in the largest 100 U.S. law firms and 22nd in promotions to partner in its 2023 Go-To Law School Report.
-Of the top 30 firms in the U.S., ranked by gross revenue, Miami Law has the most graduates leading these firms, second only to Harvard Law School, according to the Am Law 100, 2024 Listing.
+In Law.com’s 2024 Go-To Law Schools: Big Law Report, Miami Law ranked 33rd for the percentage of graduates in the largest 100 U.S. law firms.
+Of the top 30 firms in the U.S., ranked by gross revenue, Miami Law has the most graduates leading these firms, alongside Harvard Law School, according to the Am Law 100, 2025 Listing.

 Miami enjoys a significant corporate presence, serves as an international business gateway, and has emerged as a growing tech and startup hub.
-As such, 12% of 2023 graduates began their careers in various business and industry sectors.
 Miami’s legal landscape also includes local, state, and federal agencies and offices, as well as federal and state courts.

-From the 2023 graduating class, about 13% entered careers at all levels of government, including clerkships.
 For those committed to advocacy and service, the HOPE Public Interest Resource Center provides individualized guidance on courses, projects, clinics, and social justice career opportunities.
-Of the 2023 graduating class, 8% pursued public interest careers.

 When calculating the cost of attendance, it is important to remember that tuition only comprises one component of that equation.
 Students must also incorporate the cost of housing, food, books, transportation, and other personal expenses into any budgeting.